Benches, bullpens clear when Nats pitch hits Mets SS Lindor

 Lindor’s beaning followed three times that Mets got hit in New York’s 5-1 victory on opening day Thursday: James McCann twice and Pete Alonso, who was left with a bloody lower lip.

-Showalter said after Friday’s game there was some emotion in the Mets dugout after Alonso was struck by a pitch from Mason Thompson in the ninth.
+Showalter said after Thursday’s game there was some emotion in the Mets dugout after Alonso was struck by a pitch from Mason Thompson in the ninth.

 On Friday, Mets starter Max Scherzer hit Nationals first baseman Josh Bell in the second inning.